 Or take the example of Sodom and Gomorrah.
 God didn’t adjust His values to accommodate the evil of those who lived there.
 Instead, He destroyed these towns, while making sure to rescue Lot (Gen 19:1-29; 2 Pet 2:6-7).

-To think that today God is somehow revising His moral values to fit in with the views of Western society is a big mistake.
+To think that today God is somehow revising His moral requirements to take account of the views of Western society is a big mistake.
 In reality, all that is happening in sexual and some other matters is that people commit more sins than they used to.

 What the Bible says about sexual sin

-In 1 Corinthians 6:9-10 the apostle Paul tells the Christians in Corinth:
+In 1 Corinthians 6:9-10 the apostle Paul says to the Christians in Corinth:

-Or don’t you know that those who are immoral will not inherit the kingdom of God?
-Don’t be deceived.
-Neither the sexually immoral, nor idolaters, nor adulterers, nor men who sleep with men, nor thieves, nor the greedy, nor drunkards, nor those who are verbally abusive, nor swindlers will inherit the kingdom of God.”
+‘9 Or do you not know that the unrighteous will not inherit the kingdom of God?
+Do not be deceived: neither the sexually immoral, nor idolaters, nor adulterers, nor men who practice homosexuality, 10 nor thieves, nor the greedy, nor drunkards, nor revilers, nor swindlers will inherit the kingdom of God.’
+(ESV)

 In other words, one of the things Paul is saying in this passage is that those who unrepentantly have sex outside marriage are on track for hell.